 Parker describes one of the most essential qualities a pet parent can have while travelling with their dog is patience.
 You need to ensure you plan ahead and give yourself more time than normal because your dog still needs to follow their daily routine.

 Every time I stopped to get gas or have something to eat, I would make sure he got an opportunity to stretch his legs.
 If Oakley was getting restless, I knew I had to pull over so he could sniff, run and do his business.
 You can’t expect to travel with a high-energy dog and make the same time you would on your own.

 However, Parker says that devoting the extra time is definitely worth it.
 Oakley provided opportunities for Parker to socialize with people that otherwise he wouldn’t have interacted with.
 Oakley also gave him lots of company, whether it was at night keeping each other warm or during a desolate stretch of the drive.
 Nevertheless, Parker stated that the best part of having Oakley on the trip was the happiness he felt while watching Oakley live his best life sprinting through mountain trails or paddling in glacial rivers.
 Watching an overjoyed Oakley was better than the views of the Okanagan Valley.

-Travelling with your pet is a life changing opportunity that should never be restrained by a fuel gauge.
-Visit www.bmo.com/ospca to take the first step towards planning your trip on four wheels with your four legged best friend.
+Travelling with your pet is a life-changing opportunity that should never be restrained by a fuel gauge and earning cash back can help!
+Visit www.bmo.com/ospca to take the first step towards planning your trip on four wheels with your four-legged best friend.